kyma-project/kyma/docs/rafter/03-03-assetgroup-cr-lifecycle.md

 ## Asset CR manual changes

 The AssetGroup custom resource (CR) coordinates Asset CR creation, deletion, and modification.
-The AssetGroup Controller verifies AssetGroup definition on a regular basis and creates, deletes, or modifies Asset CRs accordingly.
+The AssetGroup Controller (AGC) verifies AssetGroup definition on a regular basis and creates, deletes, or modifies Asset CRs accordingly.

 The AssetGroup CR acts as the single source of truth for the Asset CRs it orchestrates.
-If you modify or remove any of them manually, AssetGroup Controller automatically overwrites such an Asset CR or updates it based on the AssetGroup CR definition.
+If you modify or remove any of them manually, the AGC automatically overwrites such an Asset CR or updates it based on the AssetGroup CR definition.

 ##  AssetGroup CR and Asset CR dependencies